vbotka/ansible-freebsd-postinstall/docs/source/guide-tags.rst

 Validity
 --------

-The role is testing validity of the tags.
+The role is testing the tags validity.
 The tests are enabled by default

 .. code-block:: yaml